awsmine/aws-bootcamp-cruddur-2023/journal/week0.md

 - Investing in technical expertise to effectively set up and manage load balancers, or consider working with a managed service provider (MSP) to manage load balancers.

-I- mplementing redundancy and failover mechanisms to ensure high availability and minimize downtime.
+- Implementing redundancy and failover mechanisms to ensure high availability and minimize downtime.

 - Evaluating load balancer costs and seeking out cost-effective options that meet the organization's needs and budget.